 The administrative agent is responsible for establishing procedures to ensure that federal funds are received and disbursed on a reimbursement-of-cost basis only.
-Local education agencies may not commingle grant funds with other federal, state, or local funds.
-This requirement is satisfied by the use of a separate accounting system that includes an 'audit trail' of the expenditure of all funds.
-This separate accounting system for grant money is required for the grant applicant and the member flow-through applicants.
+LEAs may not commingle grant funds with other federal, state, or local funds.
+This requirement is satisfied by the use of a separate accounting system that includes an "audit trail" of the expenditure of all funds.
+This separate accounting system for grant money is required for the grant applicant and the member Flow-Through applicants.
 Separate bank accounts are not required; the basic requirement is to maintain the fiscal identity of all grant funds.